objy-org/platform/README.md

 })

 // 3. run the platform via REST
-SPOO.REST({
+PLATFORM.REST({
   port:80,
   OBJY,
-  metaMapper: new SPOO.metaMappers.mongoMapper().connect("mongodb://localhost") // The matamapper is for basic config }).run()
+  metaMapper: new PLATFORM.metaMappers.mongoMapper().connect("mongodb://localhost") // The matamapper is for basic config }).run()
 ```